- Occupation:Student, Professional, Retired

 - Familiarity with EA:New, Familiar, Very Familiar

-Much of the research that effective altruists focus on and generate is new and carried out minimally, if at all.
+Much of the research within effective altruism is relatively new, and hasn't been closely examined by many experts.
 To promote quality research and good epistemic standards, individuals and organizations need to provide one another with feedback on their thinking and work.
-This includes vetting pieces that EA organizations are writing, especially when it comes to outreach and education pieces: Do the lessons made sense?
+This includes vetting pieces that EA organizations are writing: Do the ideas made sense?
 Are there counter-arguments that have been missed?
-This sort of work frequently requires personal relationship with the individuals and/or organizations, and a firm grasp on EA or the specific field.
+This sort of work often requires a firm grasp on EA and/or the specific field of the research, but may not require a pre-existing relationship with the organization (if your feedback is sufficiently useful, most orgs will gratefully accept it).

-If you would be interested in lending your understanding, determine the means by which each organization takes feedback and contact them there.
-(Check out the list of EA-identified organizations.)
-Most of the time this will be informal communication through their contact information or in the comments sections of their blogs.
-To get a sense of how to evaluate the impact of EA charities themselves, check out this AI risk literature review and charity comparison (h/t Richard Batty).
+If you would be interested in lending your understanding, determine the means by which the organizations that interest you take feedback, and contact them through the appropriate channels.
+Most of the time, this will be informal communication through their website's contact page or comments on their EA Forum posts.
+To get a sense of how to evaluate the impact of EA charities themselves, check out this AI risk literature review and charity comparison.